 Discussion

 In this study, we used a three-session times two-day design with network-targeted TMS to selectively modulate activity in anterior and posterior subregions of the human lateral OFC.
-Using an outcome devaluation task requiring adaptive decision-making based on learned stimulus-outcome identity associations, we found that TMS targeting the pOFC (but not the aOFC) prior to the meal disrupted adaptive behavior, as evidenced by increased choices of stimuli predicting non-sated rewards in the probe test.
-Conversely, disrupting the aOFC (but not the pOFC) before learning stimulus-outcome associations impaired behavior in the probe test on the following day.
+Using an outcome devaluation task requiring adaptive decision-making based on learned stimulus-outcome identity associations, we found that TMS targeting the pOFC (but not the aOFC) prior to the meal disrupted adaptive behavior, as evidenced by continued choices of stimuli predicting sated rewards in the probe test.
+Conversely, disrupting the aOFC (but not the pOFC) before learning stimulus-outcome associations on Day 1 also impaired behavior in the probe test on the following day.
 These findings demonstrate that the aOFC facilitates adaptive decision-making by supporting the acquisition of stimulus-outcome associations, while the pOFC supports their use.

-Our findings suggest that the anterior OFC plays a key role in enabling individuals to explore specific stimulus-outcome structures (e.g., associating visual stimuli with specific odors) even when the current task did not explicitly require it.
-This aligns with prior work indicating that the OFC represents the current state in a state space (Wilson et al. 2014; Vaidya and Badre 2022).
-However, our study has some nuanced conceptual difference as the stimulus-outcome associations were directly observable, contrasting with partially observable problems where states cannot be directly observed from perceptual features in the task environment, and often require using retained information in the memory or inferred (e.g. Zhou et al. 2019; Schuck et al. 2016).
-The cognitive map representation function of the anterior OFC identified here bear more resemblance to previous research indicating that both humans and animals are driven by curiosity to explore and learn about the environment, known as latent learning (M. Z. Wang and Hayden 2021; Tolman 1948), constructing a representation of the world even in the absence of direct rewards (M. Z. Wang and Hayden 2021; O’keefe and Nadel 1978; Kidd and Hayden 2015).
+Our findings suggest that the anterior OFC plays a key role in enabling individuals to learn specific stimulus-outcome structures (e.g., associating visual stimuli with specific odors) even when the current task does not explicitly require it.
+This aligns with prior work indicating that the OFC represents the current task state (Wilson et al. 2014; Vaidya and Badre 2022).
+However, stimulus-outcome associations in our study were directly observable, contrasting with only partially observable problems where states have to be inferred or retained in memory (e.g. Zhou et al. 2019; Schuck et al. 2016).
+The function of the anterior OFC in cognitive map construction identified here bears more resemblance with previous research indicating that both humans and animals are driven by curiosity to explore and learn about the environment, known as latent learning (M. Z. Wang and Hayden 2021; Tolman 1948), constructing a representation of the world even in the absence of direct rewards (M. Z. Wang and Hayden 2021; O’keefe and Nadel 1978; Kidd and Hayden 2015).
 Such cognitive maps, once formed, provide a foundation for guiding goal-directed behaviors (Behrens et al. 2018; Tolman 1948).
-In that sense, this work draws important parallel with the rodent study where it shows that chemogenetic inhibition of lateral OFC caused a deficit in credit assignment during map construction (Costa et al. 2023).
-Notably, our findings highlight the specific and causal role of the anterior lateral OFC among large area of the OFC in supporting this map formation process.
-This work is also in line with recent studies in both rodents and humans that suggest that the lateral OFC plays a specific role in learning the identity of rewards associated with stimuli (Costa et al. 2023; Howard et al. 2015; Howard and Kahnt 2018; Liu et al. 2024; McDannald et al. 2014; Namboodiri et al. 2019).
+Importantly, although discrimination training in our task involved reward, learning the specific identity of the reward was not required or reinforced.
+In that sense, our work parallels a previous study in rats showing that chemogenetic inhibition of lateral OFC caused a deficit in credit assignment during map construction (Costa et al. 2023).
+Notably, our findings highlight the specific role of the anterior part of the lateral OFC in forming cognitive maps.
+This work is also in line with recent studies in both rodents and humans suggesting that the lateral OFC supports learning the identity of rewards associated with stimuli (Costa et al. 2023; Howard et al. 2015; Howard and Kahnt 2018; Liu et al. 2024; McDannald et al. 2014; Namboodiri et al. 2019).
 However, the current study offers a novel and unique contribution by showing that aOFC remains essential even when individuals are not explicitly tasked with encoding such identity information.
-Moreover, when identity encoding is impaired, the deficit extends to later stages, where the encoded information is crucial for adaptive decision making.
+Moreover, the effect of disrupting learning of identity can be revealed in later stages, when the encoded information becomes crucial for adaptive decision making.